Nikita-devel/Python_Web/README.md

 This repository contains materials and projects related to the Python Web course at GoIT.

-## Final Project -
+## Final Team Project - Instagram Killer

 ------
-[Dedalus](https://github.com/Pelmenoff/dedalus_project) is a personal assistant and organizer built using Python.
-It allows you to manage contacts, notes, weather information, and more.
-Refer to the dedicated project repository for details on the codebase and available commands.
+[Instagram Killer](https://github.com/KossKokos/Python_Web_Project) The "Instagram Killer" application is an innovative platform for saving and processing photos with secure authentication through JWT tokens and different roles for users.
 ------

 ## Python Wev Course Projects